Faculty committee: J. Scott, Chair

-Any qualified student in the College of Agriculture and Life Sciences may pursue a research honors program in entomology; the student need not be an entomology major.
-Research honors students have the option of earning academic credit by enrolling in ENTOM 4991 Honors Research in Entomology during any semester while working toward a research honors thesis.
-Credits and grade option for satisfying requirements of ENTOM 4991 should be discussed with the thesis supervisor .
+Research honors students have the option of earning academic credit by enrolling in ENTOM 4970, Individual Study in Entomology or ENTOM 4990, Undergraduate Research in Entomology during any semester while working toward a research honors thesis.
+Credits and grade option for satisfying requirements of this course should be discussed with the thesis supervisor (below).

-Note: Enrolling in an independent study course, either ENTOM 4970, 4990, or 4991, is not a requirement for graduating with distinction in research honors in entomology.
+Note: Enrolling in an independent study course, either ENTOM 4970 or 4990, is not a requirement for graduating with distinction in research honors in entomology.

-- Arrange a discussion with the academic advisor, preferably during junior year, such that a carefully planned research project can be formulated and initialized during the junior year and/or summer before the senior year.
+- Discuss the matter with his or her academic advisor, preferably during junior year.
+This schedule makes it possible to carefully plan a research project and implement some research during the junior year and/or summer before the senior year.

-- Select an appropriate Department of Entomology faculty member to serve as a supervisor to oversee the honors research.
-The academic advisor can provide assistance in determining which faculty member has expertise most compatible with the interests of the student.
+- Select an appropriate faculty member in the Department of Entomology who can serve as a supervisor to oversee the honors research.
+This need not be the student’s academic advisor.
+The academic advisor will be of assistance in determining which faculty member has expertise most compatible with the interests of the student.

 - Discuss and develop a project with the honors project supervisor, ultimately resulting in a brief written plan.
 The plan should include a statement of objectives or hypotheses, proposed methods for testing hypotheses, and needs for laboratory space or shared equipment.

-- Submit the approved proposal and a completed application to the chair of the Entomology Research Honors Committee no later than the end of the fifth week of the first semester of the senior year.
+- Submit a completed application and proposal to the Chair of the Entomology Research Honors Committee no later than the end of the fourth week of the first semester of the senior year.
 Earlier submission is encouraged.
-Applications are available from the CALS registrar, 140 Roberts Hall.
+Applications are available online.

 Students who are accepted into the Entomology Research Honors Program must complete the following in order to graduate with Distinction in Research:

-- Submit a brief progress report, approved by the project supervisor, to the Chair of the Entomology Research Honors Committee by midterm of the semester in which the student will complete his or her graduation requirements.
+- Submit a one-page progress report, approved by the project supervisor, to the Chair of the Entomology Research Honors Committee by the start of the semester in which the student will complete his or her graduation requirements.

 - Present a formal seminar reporting the significant findings of the research to the Department of Entomology (as a Jugatae seminar) in the last semester of the senior year.

 - Students may volunteer to publish their thesis at eCommons Cornell University Library, as long as doing so does not interfere with other plans, such as patenting or publishing in another journal.
-A permission form can be obtained from the honors committee chair.
+A permission form can be obtained from the Chair of the Honors Committee.

-The complete text of this section can be found at http://www.entomology.cornell.edu/undergraduate-program/distinction-in-reserach-honors-in-entomology.cfm
+The complete text of this section can be found at entomology.cals.cornell.edu/undergraduate/research-honors-program